yoyotv/Identify-singer-from-songs/README.md

 ## Notice

 The folder under librosa-mel mel, mel_1, mel_2 means the mel feature, derivative of mel amd double derivative of mel respectively.

-## Training by our own data

-1. Let's us librosa library to extract the features!